Assisted Living

 Your loved one’s physician should be included when any type of placement is discussed.
 Some assisted living facilities require bloodwork or chest X-rays before admission, so if only for that reason, their doctor should be on board.
 Of course, for nursing home placement, such involvement is required since a physician will determine a person’s eligibility.

-Assisted living is an ideal choice for seniors who may:
+Assisted living is an ideal choice for seniors who:

 • Need help with daily activities, such as dressing and bathing

-• Have interest in a maintenance-free lifestyle without lawn care or home repairs
+• Have interest in a maintenance-free lifestyle (no lawn care or home repairs)

 • Desire an active lifestyle but don’t have access to transportation